|Title||Modern 20th c. marbled paper, Fantasy pattern |

 >The pattern is created, according to Muira, by starting with a Turkish base using a very thin size or pure water.
 A stylus would then be used to drawn the colors into the desired shapes.
 Generally, the shapes created in a Fantasy marble are less structured and formal than you would see in a regular marbled pattern.

-The primary colors for this example are black, yellow and blue.
+The primary colors for this example are green, blue and black.

 |Paper Process/Medium||Surface application papers -- Marbled papers |

 |References||Wolfe plate XXXVIII 188|

 Muira pgs 69-71

 |Original Source||Wilde, Oscar.
 The fisherman and his soul.
 Portland, Me. : Thomas B. Mosher, 1907. |

 |Repository||University of Washington Libraries, Special Collections Division |

 |Repository Collection||Binding Collection |